kelvin-273o15/paramount-client/docs/1-installation/mac_os.md

 ## Install dart with brew

-If you dont have brew installed , please refer to the guide on [brew.sh](http://brew.sh)
+If you don't have brew installed , please refer to the guide on [brew.sh](http://brew.sh)

 run command: `brew install dart`